 Bavaria's folk festivals have historical roots and are shaped by regional traditions.
 The most popular among them attract hundreds of thousands of visitors year after year.
 Not only the world-famous Oktoberfest in Munich.
 16 alltime favorites

-The Most Popular Folk Festivals in Bavaria: 16 Tips
+Popular Folk Festivals in Bavaria in 2024: 16 Tips

 Bavarians celebrate life and themselves at their folk festivals.
 Many festivals have historical roots and are shaped by regional traditions.
 The most popular ones attract hundreds of thousands of visitors every year, usually in spring or autumn.
 First and foremost is the world-famous Oktoberfest in Munich!
 Sixteen tips for celebrating